ismasan/oat/README.md

 end
 ```

-I the user serializer, `item` refers to the user instance being wrapped by the serializer.
+In the user serializer, `item` refers to the user instance being wrapped by the serializer.

 The bundled hypermedia adapters ship with an `entities` method to add arrays of entities, and an `entity` method to add a single entity.